renatomatos79/cgi-python-adventure/readme.md

 .\capp\Scripts\activate
 ```

-### Rather than installing packages one by one, let´s use our dependencies file
+### Rather than installing packages one by one, let´s use our dependencies file :)
 ```
 pip install -r .\requirements.txt
 ```

-### Finally, we should confirm our installed packages
+### Finally, we should confirm whether our packages were properly installed
 ```
 pip list
 ```

-### Don´t run this command right now!
-This is just a minor note showing us how to proceed and "deactivate" some environment
+### Please, don´t run this command right now!
+### This is just a minor note demoing how to "deactivate" a dyn env
 ```
 .\capp\Scripts\deactivate
 ```

-## Mapping a SQLite database
+## Time to play with Database

-### Create a file named database.py and paste the script below
+### (1) Create a file named database.py and paste the script below
 ```
 from sqlalchemy import create_engine from sqlalchemy.orm import sessionmaker